 With a pool and reasonably priced one- and two-bedroom residences, the Conrad is a solid choice for business travelers bringing their families along.

 The hotel has a limited supply of adjoining rooms, but they can't be guaranteed until check-in.
-Even better, the Conrad has one- and two-bedroom residences that, unlike the standard rooms, come with a full kitchen (but no washer/dryers).
-There are studio, one, and two-bedroom options, and these rooms often cost about the same as the regular suites.
+But the Conrad has one- and two-bedroom residences that, unlike the standard rooms, come with full kitchens (but no guaranteed washer/dryers).
+There are studio, one-, and two-bedroom options, and these rooms often cost about the same as the regular suites.
 No rooms have sleeper sofas, but a rollaway can be brought to any room at no additional cost.
 Cribs are also available, also at no charge.